 Perficient incurs transaction costs related to acquisitions which are expensed in its GAAP financial statements.
-Management excludes these items for the purposes of calculating EBITDAS, non-GAAP net income and non-GAAP net income per share.
-Perficient believes that excluding these expenses from its non-GAAP measures is useful to investors because these are non-recurring expenses associated with each transaction and are inconsistent in amount and frequency causing comparison of current and historical financial results to be difficult.
+Management excludes these items for the purposes of calculating EBITDAS, adjusted net income, and adjusted net income per share.
+Perficient believes that excluding these expenses from its non-GAAP financial measures is useful to investors because these are expenses associated with each transaction, and are inconsistent in amount and frequency causing comparison of current and historical financial results to be difficult.

 Perficient is required to remeasure its contingent consideration liability related to acquisitions each reporting period until the contingency is settled.
 Any changes in fair value are recognized in earnings.
-Management excludes these items for the purposes of calculating non-GAAP net income and non-GAAP net income per share.
-Perficient believes that excluding these adjustments from its non-GAAP measures is useful to investors because these are non-recurring events and are inconsistent in amount and frequency from period to period.
+Management excludes these items for the purposes of calculating adjusted net income and adjusted net income per share.
+Perficient believes that excluding these adjustments from its non-GAAP financial measures is useful to investors because they are related to acquisitions, and are inconsistent in amount and frequency from period to period.